MileHacker Logo

 • Water sports are limited in Ezhou.

-• Recreational boating might be available on East Lake or Liangzi Lake.
+• Recreational boating could be an option on East Lake or Liangzi Lake.

 • These are mainly for pleasure cruises rather than active sports.